 Monarch Rhodesian Ridgebacks

-Raised by Laurie H.
+Laurie H.

-Certified Breeder of Rhodesian Ridgebacks
+Breeder of Rhodesian Ridgebacks

-• 100% response rate • Responds within a day
+• Responds within a few days

 Meet the breeder

-I'm the breeder behind Monarch Rhodesian Ridgebacks located in Chesapeake, VA.
+I'm Laurie H., the breeder behind Monarch Rhodesian Ridgebacks located in Chesapeake, VA.
 The focus for my breeding program is centered on planning a litter of pups based on temperament, intelligence, maintaining breed standards, and health.
 Qualities specific to Rhodesian Ridgebacks that are important to my breeding program include: conforming to height standards, weight, color, ridge details, intelligence, temperament, and health.

-• What makes Laurie’s program special
+• What makes your program special?

 I only breed my dogs when I want a pup for myself and only when I can find an acceptable mate for the litter.
 There are various temperaments in RRs so choosing the best breeding pair is a very important decision.
 It is also important to evaluate puppies to determine their best fit with potential owners.